Kumano Kodo Pilgrimage Route

 Summary of Facts

-• Kumano Kodo Pilgrimage Route is an ancient pilgrimage route in Japan.
+• The Kumano Kodo is an ancient pilgrimage route in Japan, part of a UNESCO World Heritage site.

-• Start your journey in Tanabe, which is accessible by train from major cities.
+• Start your journey in Tanabe, accessible by train from Osaka and Kyoto.

 Posted by